 With the help of a career coach, you can create an actionable roadmap toward finding the job of your dreams and gain confidence in the process.
 “A degree or certificate is a great first step toward launching a new career, but alone does not guarantee a job in a chosen field,” explains career coach and recruiter Sue Schlom.
 “Finding a job is hard work, and you need a focused job-search strategy to be successful,” she says.

-Sue Schlom heads up UVM’s Career Coaching optional online course, where she works with students in the professional certificate programs who are looking to make career shifts or change industries.
-The course offers students the opportunity to have a partner in their search, and with Sue’s experience as a career coach and corporate recruiter at companies like Keurig Green Mountain and PespiCo, her insights are invaluable.
+UVM’s Career Coaching optional online course, is offered in tandem with a professional certificate program at UVM and is useful for folks who are looking to make career shifts or change industries.
 Job seekers will learn skills to leverage their work and school experience into a career.
 Critical skills include gaining knowledge about the job market, building a compelling resume, networking effectively, and interviewing flawlessly.